-Jinx dog food delivers holistic nutrition with clean, functional ingredients like premium animal proteins, natural plant superfoods, and a patented probiotic for your dog directly to your door.
-This kibble does not contain corn, soy, gluten, or anything artificial.
+Jinx dog food and treats do not contain corn, soy, gluten, or anything artificial.
 And because Jinx is made for the modern dog that lounges on the couch, versus the working dog of the past, their food contains a varied source of proteins, carbohydrates, and healthy fats that are easy to digest.
 Shop now >>

 No Fillers or Artificial Anything